redislabsdev/langcache-customer-data-eval/README.md

 # Customer Evaluation Pipeline
-Evaluate how a semantic cache performs on your dataset by computing the two key KPIs over a threshold sweep and producing plots/CSVs to pick an operating point:
+Evaluate how a semantic cache performs on your dataset by computing the key KPIs over a threshold sweep and producing plots/CSVs to pick an optimal threshold:

 - **Cache Hit Ratio (CHR)**: fraction of queries whose similarity_score ≥ τ — i.e., the share served from cache at threshold τ.
 - **Precision**: among those hits, the fraction that are actually correct (truly similar).